LateJoiners/docs/assignment-2/lj-a2.md

 MLab makes it easy to automate backups of MongoDB database instances.

+#### Real-time Tournament Data Sourcing

+This feature will allow the application to integrate with another tournament platform to provide scores and/or tournament information.

+!!!INSERT external-api-integration.jpg here!!!

 ## Part 2 - Plan

 #### Resources and Tools